ThatGuyNamedBry/Fortefy-Group-Project/README.md

   - Users can remove a song from their playlist.

 ## AWS
-  - Album artwork and song url are both handled utilizing AWS to allow a better user experience.
+  - Album artwork and song url are both handled utilizing AWS to allow a more seemless user experience.

 # Media Player: